attogram/ollama-bash-lib/demos/ollama_chat.md

 }
 {
   "role": "assistant",
-  "content": "I understand.
-If you ask for the secret word, I will respond with **RABBIT**."
+  "content": "Got it—if you ask for the secret word, I'll reply with “RABBIT.”"
 }
 {
   "role": "user",